pixelthing/craigmorey-2021/posts/2021-04-generic-gtm-click-tracking.md

 hero: 2021-06-gettinganalyticsdev2
 ---

-The larger a GTM container becomes, the more you realise that many tags, triggers and variables are doing roughly the same job.
-So it's worthwhile refectoring some of them away into a few generic tags that make your life easier.
+The larger a Google Tag Manager (GTM) container becomes, the more you realise that many tags, triggers and variables are doing roughly the same job.
+So it's worthwhile refactoring some of them away into a few generic tags that make your life easier.

 This article details one such technique to reduce most of your click tracking to a simple reusable pattern, so all it takes is a small piece of markup to start collecting data.
 At Polestar, we use it on reusable React components, so that devs and editors have the ability to roll them out without needing to do any work in GTM at all.